evanx/redex/README.md

 cat package.json
 npm install
 sh scripts/test/cat.test.scripts.sh
-sh scripts/test/all.sh
+sh -x scripts/test/all.sh
 ```

 If any test fails, try running again, as the system is warmer.
-These integration tests have sleeps for one or two seconds, which we assume is enough time for Redix to boot, but that might not always be the case.
+These integration tests have low timeouts which are not always sufficient.

 See:
 - https://github.com/evanx/redixrouter/tree/master/scripts/test/auto